vectara/vectara-docs/www/docs/api-reference/admin-apis/compute-account-size.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Compute Account Size endpoint lets you view how much quota you consumed across the entire account.
+The Compute Account Size API lets you view how much quota you consumed across the entire account.
 This capability is useful for administrators who want to track and monitor usage of multiple accounts.
 For example, you manage multiple tenants and notice that your account usage is higher than expected.